MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/meeting-screen-reference.md

         DisplayMode.Edit, DisplayMode.Disabled
     )
     ```
-  The icon is selectable only if the meeting subject is filled out, there are greater than 0 attendees for the meeting, and a meeting time has been selected.
-Otherwise it is disabled.
+  The icon is selectable only if the meeting subject is filled out, there is at least one attendee for the meeting, and a meeting time has been selected.
+Otherwise, it's disabled.

 * Property: **OnSelect**<br>